Famolus/awesome-sass/README.md

 - [Hocus-Pocus](http://hocus-pocus.io) - A universal and lightweight stylesheet starter kit that focuses on base html elements and typography.

 ## Libraries and Mixins
+- [SassMagic](https://github.com/w3cplus/SassMagic) - SassMagic is a collection of Sass mixins and functions to ease and improve our implementations of common style-code patterns.
 - [Bourbon](http://bourbon.io/) - A simple and lightweight mixin library for Sass.
 - [include-media](http://include-media.com/) - Simple, elegant and maintainable media queries.
 - [Family.scss](http://lukyvj.github.io/family.scss/) - A set of 26 smart Sass mixins which will help you to manage the style of :nth-child’ified elements, in an easy and classy way.